HDFGroup/h5pyd/docs/high/file.rst

     .. method:: flush()

-        Request that HSDS persist any recent updates to permanent storage
+        Force any pending persist updates to to be sent to the server.

     .. method:: getACLs()